Cmdpro/Data-Essence/modchanges.md

 - Fixed data tablet pausing the game in singleplayer
 - Fixed Industrial Plant Siphon visually stopping for a tick on client when it finishes an item even if there is more
 - Fixed the entry set commands not being updated for completion stages
+- Fixed essence nodes being weird if you had the wires going straight up or down